BLVLab/.github/profile/README.md

-# Hello, this is BLV Lab in Peking University, nice to meet you!
+# Hello, this is BLV Lab, nice to meet you!